bachvietdo01/bachvietdo01.github.io/_posts/2025-05-31-intro-to-flow-matching-models.md

 ### Step 0: specify the target and an inital distribution

+The initial distribution is a standard Gaussian distribution.

 ```
 from gaussian import Gaussian, GaussianMixture
 from ultility import plot_comparison_heatmap